Freezing lemon juice means a ready source of vitamin-C and limonin at hand to liven up your food; it will greatly improve any dull green salad.

 So I think you'll agree ten-minutes to improve the flavour of your food, not to mention wellness, is not such a lot.

-Even if it took half an hour I would do it; spending a small amount of time feeding your body properly is better than a lot more on doctors and medication.
+Even if it took a whole hour I would gladly be freezing lemon juice; spending a small amount of time feeding your family properly is better than a lot more hours consulting doctors and the pharmacist.

 It's a matter of philosophy really.
 Does well-being come from eating better food or taking expensive products from pharmaceutical companies?
 You have to make your own calls.

-As for me an my family we will plant citrus trees, enjoy the fruit and by freezing lemon juice enjoy it for the whole year.
+As for me an my family we will plant citrus trees, enjoy the fruit and by freezing lemon juice have it for the whole year.

-Freezing lemon juice is so easy and an important step in evading frailty-syndrome; becoming old long before your time.
+Freezing lemon juice is so easy and an important step in evading frailty-syndrome; becoming old and losing your marbles long before your time.

 Here are the back issues.